IntegralDefense/ACE/docs/api.rst

 Downloading Cloudphish Results
 ------------------------------

-Cloudphish keeps a cache URL contents that can be downloaded.
-In this example we will download the results of the URL submitted in the previous `:ref:Using Cloudphish` example, which in this case is a malicious word document.
+Cloudphish keeps a cache of the URL content it downloads.
+In this example we will download the results of the URL submitted in the previous example, which in this case is a malicious word document.

 ::